ITensor/website/docs/cppv3/classes/decomp.md

   * "RightTags" &mdash; set just the tags of the index connecting S to V.

-  * "TruncateDegenerate" &mdash; if `true`, degenerate subspaces will be respected (i.e., if the the truncation lies within a set of degenerate singular values based on a numerical threshold, the degenerate subspace will either be entirely truncated or kept, depending on the other argument options).
+  * "RespectDegenerate" &mdash; if `true`, degenerate subspaces will be respected (i.e., if the the truncation lies within a set of degenerate singular values based on a numerical threshold, the degenerate subspace will either be entirely truncated or kept, depending on the other argument options).
     Default is `false`.

   <div class="example_clicker">Click to Show Example</div>